 You could say I’m easily distracted.
 And I can’t stick to an editorial calendar to save my life.
 Or, you could say many things popped up in the food-blog-esphere that required my immediate attention.

 But this one?
-He loved.
+He loved (and declared the best hummus flavor).
 Obviously to me that says it all.
-It says you should stop whatever you are doing right now and whip up some fajita flavored hummus… and whip it real good. 😉But first I have a couple notes for you guys:
+It says you should stop whatever you are doing right now and whip up some fajita flavored hummus… and whip it real good. 😉

 - Are you still buying canned chickpeas or have you tried the slow cooker method yet?!
 Please tell me you are using the slow cooker.
 You don’t need to soak the dried chickpeas at all.
 Simply plop them, a half of an onion, some salt and water into the slow cooker and walk away.
 Come back 3 hours later and viola.
 Chickpeas that taste 5 billion times better than the crap in a can.
 You will thank me one day, but first you need to try it. 😉 (I included the instructions below)